dtsema/My-Crypto/README.md

 # My-Crypto
-View up to date crypto prices, while easily tracking and storing your profit and loss.
+An Android App to view up to date crypto prices, while easily tracking and storing your profit and loss.
+(Pending app store approval)

 Features: